Call to Action: Affordable Higher Education

 Why It Matters: America Needs More College Grads

-Going to college used to be an optional path for professional success.
+Going to college used to be an optional path to professional success.
 Today, it’s imperative.
 As America’s economy shifts from a manufacturing-based system to a knowledge-based one, demand for college-educated professionals increases.
 This is true even in difficult economic times.

 According to a report from the Center on Education and the Workforce at Georgetown University, more than 95 percent of jobs created during the period following the recession went to college-educated workers.
 In other words, out of 11.6 million new jobs, 11.5 million required at least some college-level education.

-Not only are tomorrow’s workers affected by the change, so is the economy.
+Not only are tomorrow’s workers affected by the change, but so is the economy.
 Higher education means higher earnings and employment rates, which, in turn, produce more tax revenue.
 Higher earnings would also theoretically mean more disposable income, which translates to more consumer spending, further stimulating local markets.
 “Theoretically” is the operative word here, which brings us back to the matter at hand: American graduates are spending their salaries on student debt instead of on houses, cars, and other investments.

 What is a country to do?
 The following looks at how other countries handle education costs and how the United States differs.
 We will also explore some of the common-sense measures states and colleges could adopt now to alleviate the burden.